About Regeneration

 The Mind of a Bee • Paul Hawken

-Karl von Frisch discovered the honey bee waggle dance—a form of communication indicating nectar sources by distance, abundance, and direction.
+Karl von Frisch discovered the honey bee waggle dance(link is external)—a form of communication indicating nectar sources by distance, abundance, and direction.
 He was awarded a Nobel Prize in 1967 for his research.
 We know much more today about animal communication.
-Zoologist Lars Chittka of the University of London has spent a lifetime studying insects, particularly bees, which is wonderfully shared in his book, The Mind of the Bee.
+Zoologist Lars Chittka of the University of London has spent a lifetime studying insects, particularly bees, which is wonderfully shared in his book, The Mind of the Bee(link is external).
 The diversity and adaptations within the insect world may be more profound than we have come to believe.
 Could insects be sentient, aware, conscious of us, and capable of feeling?
 No studies confirm that is true, nor have any such investigations been attempted.
 Concerning bees, however, much is coming to light.
 Chittka’s studies show that honey bees (Apis melifera) can count, make contrasting distinctions, and learn by observing others.
 They experience pain and pleasure, are aware and conscious of their knowledge, and recall past stories, as do we.
 That may seem unimaginable in a brain that weighs 2-3 milligrams, a tiny fraction of the million-milligram human brain.
 However, each nerve cell in the bee brain can make connections with 10,000 other cells, providing more than a billion connection points in the bee brain at any given moment.

 Inside active hives is a din of buzzing.
 When researchers injected small probing microphones inside, the cacophony turned out to be short bursts of encoded information that alert bees to nectar location, food quality, and distance above the ground.
 Chittka, who has devoted his life to studying bees, believes that their sense organs perceive the world in such profoundly different ways from what we can grasp that they “might be accurately regarded as aliens from inner space.”
 They have near wraparound vision with their opposing bulbous eyes.
 Their entire diet is contained within a flower; the range of color spectra they can see far surpasses our own; they have a magnetic compass in their tiny brain and protrusions on their head, which can extend two feet that taste, smell, hear, and sense electric fields.
 And they are precision pilots.
 Chittka asks the unanswerable—what is on their mind?
 We might well ask that question of the entire animal kingdom. © 2024 Paul Hawken